Actions to Take During a Plumbing Emergency

 The most common cause of this problem is cold weather.
 During winter, water inside the pipes in your home may freeze and weaken or rupture the pipes.
 Subsequently, after the pipes have thawed, the damaged pipe may flood your home with water.

-If you have a burst pipe in the home, the first thing is to cut off the water.
+If you have a burst pipe in your home, the first thing is to cut off the water.
 You do this by turning off the main water shut-off valve.
 This valve is often found right after the water meter or in a box outside the house.

 To reduce the risk of water damage to the house, every household member should know where the shut-off valve is and how to use it.
 If the water heater is leaking, you can shut the water-heater valve instead.